nyimbi/dotfiles/README.md

 - Web tools: Jekyll, Nanoc
 - Of course I am using ohmyz.sh and iTerm2
 - I like Dash (https://kapeli.com/dash)
-- Since I am totally silly I install all my python packages in the system folders, so I set PYTHONPATH (Helps macports install opencv)
+- Since I am totally silly I install all my python packages in the system folders. so I set PYTHONPATH (Helps macports install opencv)
--
+- the  .osx seems particularly dangerous. so commented out everything.
+Enable only what you need

 ## Installation